 Contributions to the MPF Scheme and the PRC Pension Scheme vest immediately.
-During the years ended 31 December 2021 and 2022, there were no contributions forfeited by the Group on behalf of its employees who leave the plan prior to vesting fully in such contribution, nor had there been any utilization of such forfeited contributions to reduce future contributions.
-As at 31 December 2021 and 2022, no forfeited contributions were available for utilization by the Group to reduce the existing level of contributions.
+During the years ended 31 December 2022 and 2023, there were no contributions forfeited by the Group on behalf of its employees who leave the plan prior to vesting fully in such contribution, nor had there been any utilisation of such forfeited contributions to reduce future contributions.
+As at 31 December 2022 and 2023, no forfeited contributions were available for utilisation by the Group to reduce the existing level of contributions.